 Due to the relative ease and thrift of growing sprouts, many sprouts are grown for personal use directly in people’s homes, others by local small-market “sprouters”, and others, by large-scale nationally distributing sprouting facilities.
 Because of the high-risk of microbial contamination inherent in sprout production, along with the complex landscape of their production and distribution, sprouts are considered high risk foods.
 The following will be an overview of the different varieties of popularly consumed sprouts, steps involved in sprout production, and the risks of microbial contamination encountered along the way.
 This article is intended as a tool for investigators of foodborne outbreaks to assist them with possible sprout-related outbreaks.

-Alfalfa sprouts are among the most common sprout varieities consumed in the U.S. They are sprouted from the tiny brown seeds of the common alfalfa plant, Medicago sativa.
+Alfalfa sprouts are among the most common sprout varieties consumed in the U.S. They are sprouted from the tiny brown seeds of the common alfalfa plant, Medicago sativa.
 The alfalfa plant is a legume, which in its full form, is commonly used as a forage crop for cattle.
 If left to grow, the alfalfa plant could reach a height of three feet, with small purple flowers spiraling upward.
 Approximately 80 million pounds of alfalfa seed are produced each year in the United States.
-85% of this production comes from the states of California, Idaho, Oregon, Washington and Nevada.
+Eighty-five percent of this production comes from the states of California, Idaho, Oregon, Washington and Nevada.
 While only a small fraction of these seeds will be sold for use in sprouting facilities, the seeds used for sprouting are not typically distinguished or handled differently than seeds sold for agricultural production.